dkirkby/E4S/projects/Chatter.md

 import board
 import digitalio

-# Define the idle state during a period with no communication.
+# Define the transmitter idle state during a period with no communication.
-IDLE_VALUE = False
+TX_IDLE_VALUE = False
-ACTIVE_VALUE = not IDLE_VALUE

 # Define the duration of a single bit in seconds.
 BIT_DURATION = 0.5